utshomax/postman-docs/src/pages/docs/integrations/available-integrations/sentry.md

 [Sentry](https://sentry.io/welcome/) is a real-time error tracking system for applications and APIs.
 It supports a wide range of frameworks and languages, including JavaScript, Node, Python, and more.
 Sentry provides a detailed view of handled and unhandled issues with a stack trace for easy debugging.

 To set up Sentry integration for your API, you'll need to create an [auth token](https://docs.sentry.io/api/auth/) in Sentry and configure your API in Postman.
-After you set up the integration, you can view Sentry issues in the Postman API builder.
+After you set up the integration, you can view Sentry issues in the Postman API Builder.

 ## Creating a Sentry auth token